 The Department of Asian Languages and Cultures schedules placement tests each year.
+Students who still need to schedule the exam(s) should follow below:

 What to expect with the Chinese placement exam: